 Disability retirees are subject to an annual earnings test.
-See the Disability Retirement Benefits (PERS and TPAF) Fact Sheet for details.
+See the Disability Retirement Benefits (PERS & TPAF) Fact Sheet.

 If you apply for Accidental Disability Retirement and are found by the Board of Trustees to be totally and permanently disabled but not as a direct result of a traumatic event, you may be approved for an Ordinary Disability Retirement if you have the required service credit.
-See the "Ordinary Disability Retirement" section.
+See the "Ordinary Disability Retirements" section.